mahtoid/DiscordChatExporterPy/README.rst

     if __name__ == "__main__":
         bot.run("BOT_TOKEN_HERE")

-*Optional: If you want to display Members Colours (Role Colours) then enabling the Members Intent.*
+*Optional: If you want to display Members Colours (Role Colours) then enable the Members Intent.*

 Screenshots
 -----------